EnzoN7/RVS-CUDA/README.md

 * *default* : Start RVS-CUDA in single bits precision (32 bits).

 ### How to configure the input texture type
-Use "TextureVideoType": "enc" parameter is the app config files (See  .json files in the 'Config/app/' directory)
+Use "TextureVideoType": "enc" parameter is the app config files (see  .json files in the 'Config/app/' directory)
 * See the .json files in the 'Config/app/' directory.

 ## Author of RVS-CUDA